Attaching Custom Attributes To Cells

 The full code for this example can be found in CompuCell3D/DeveloperZone/Demos/CustomCellAttributesCpp directory

-Sometimes you may end up in situation where in addition to modifying custom attributes in C++ you may want to modify them also in Python.
-In this part of the tutorial we will show you how to do it.
+Sometimes you want the same attached C++ data to be visible from Python.
+This is useful when C++ maintains the data efficiently, but Python steppables need to inspect or adjust selected values.
 If all we want to do is to access x variable from CustomCellAttributeSteppableData we should be “pre-wired”.
 Well, almost.
 You see that when we access objects of CustomCellAttributeSteppableData class from within C++ steppable where we declared the accessor object we simply type:

 CustomCellAttributeSteppableData * customCellAttrData = customCellAttributeSteppableDataAccessor.get(cell->extraAttribPtr)

 However, note that customCellAttributeSteppableDataAccessor is declared in the “private” section of CustomCellAttributeSteppable.
-Therefore, it is not “visible” from outsides of C++ CustomCellAttributeSteppable class.
+Therefore, it is not “visible” from outside the C++ CustomCellAttributeSteppable class.
 At this point we have three potential solutions:

 1. Make the accessor public - not ideal , this is a low-level object that should remain hidden